MicrosoftDocs/windows-itpro-docs/windows/access-protection/hello-for-business/hello-hybrid-cert-new-install.md

 **Applies to**
 -   Windows 10

-> This guide only applies to Windows 10, version 1703 or higher.
+>This guide only applies to Hybrid deployments for Windows 10, version 1703 or higher.

 Windows Hello for Business involves configuring distributed technologies that may or may not exist in your current infrastructure.
 Hybrid certificate trust deployments of Windows Hello for Business rely on these technolgies